 director, dramaturg, designer, writer, teacher

 Logan Schulman is an educator, director, and performance artist.
-Their visual and performance work investigates modern crises of faith, connectivity, and social welfare through rituals questioning violence, spirituality, and environmental collapse.
-As an educator, their focus lies in Holocaust history, Judeo-American and Jewish diasporic studies, and socially engaged art practice.
+Their visual and performance work investigates modern crises of faith, connectivity, and social welfare through immersive performance rituals questioning violence, spirituality, and environmental collapse.
+As an educator, their focus lies in Holocaust history, Judeo-American diasporic studies, and socially engaged art practice.
 Schulman currently serves as a cultural interpreter at the National Museum for American Jewish History, and most recently completed an artist-in-residence program at the Chautauqua Institution's School of Visual Art in Western New York.
 Schulman received their training from the Stella Adler Studio of Acting in New York, NY and a BA with honors in religion and performance theory from the New College of Florida in Sarasota, FL.
+Schulman resides in Philadelphia, and serves as the director of the American Immersion Theater’s Philadelphia Company.

 contact me here